ReneDCDSL/ReneDCDSL.github.io/_posts/2023-10-20-Cuisine & Ingredient Clustergin.md

 ![png](/img/posts/Cuisine/output_76_0.png)

 This centroid plot is much easier to read.
 We can see some clusters of cuisines emerging.
 For example, the 4 points at the very top are Chinese, Korean, Thai & Vietnamese cuisines, which are regionally very close.
 Japanese and Filipino cuisines are not too far from the first 4, but with each their own offset on the graph.
 On the bottom left we can see British, Irish, Russian, Southern_us and French cuisine making another cluster of European meals.
-On the bottom middle right part, another cluster is formed with Italian, Mexican, Indian, Spanish, Greek, Jamaican, Cajun/Creole and a bit further, Moroccan cuisines.
+On the bottom middle right part, another cluster is formed with Italian, Mexican, Indian, Spanish, Greek, Jamaican, Cajun/Creole, and a bit further, Moroccan cuisines.
 These are a mix of countries with cuisine full of spices and Mediterranean countries.
 A common ingredient shared by these countries could be the tomato. <br>
-Although reducing such high dimensional data on only 2 dimensions may seem extreme and lack depth in the specificity between cuisines, we can already see very logical patterns that underlines a working methodology.
+Although reducing such high dimensional data to only 2 dimensions may seem extreme and lack depth in the specificity between cuisines, we can already see very logical patterns that underlines a working methodology.

+<a name="ingredients_association"></a>

 #### Ingredients association

-Another way to look at our PCA results is to look at the way ingredients were classified along the 2 principal components.
-We can get these 2 values for each ingredient, plot them, then check what are the similarity between them, and the logic the model has been trying to extract.
+Another way to look at our PCA results is to look at the way ingredients were classified among the 2 principal components.
+We can get these 2 values for each ingredient, plot them, then check what are the similarities between them, and the logic the model has been trying to extract.

 Since there are a lot of ingredients in our corpus, we won't be able to plot them all.
 To get ingredients with various polarity, I will just extract several elements with the highest and lowest values for each of the 2 principal components.